jarrydkeir/node-redis-api/README.md

 * /key/:id?removeTTL=true
     - PUT - Remove Time to Live for existing key

+* /hash/:id
+    - GET - Retrieves all hashs
+    - DELETE - Deletes all hashs

+* /hash/:id
+    - GET - Retrieve value from hash
+    - POST - Create value at hash
+    - PUT - Update value at hash
+    - DELETE - Remove hash

+* /hash/:id?rename=:newId
+    - PUT - Rename hash

+* /hash/:id?TTL=3600
+    - POST - Create hash with a Time to live of 3600 seconds (1 hour)
+    - PUT - Update a hash with a new Time to live value

+* /hash/:id?expireAt=2020-04-05T00:00:00Z
+    - POST - Create hash that expires at 2020-04-05T00:00:00Z
+    - PUT - Update a hash to expire at 2020-04-05T00:00:00Z

+* /hash/:id?removeTTL=true
+    - PUT - Remove Time to Live for existing hash

 ### TODO - General
 * Think about required response headers